telerik/fiddler-everywhere-docs/user-guide/rules.md

 - **Share**&mdash;Opens the **Share** windows where you can enter a collaborator email to share all created rules.
 - **Import**&mdash;Prompts a window for importing rules from a FARX file.
 - **Export**&mdash;Exports all selected rules in a FARX file.
 - **Execute**&mdash;Executes the selected rules for the captured traffic or the loaded, saved sessions.
+Not applicable for new incoming traffic.

 ![Rules tab toolbar](../images/livetraffic/rb/rules-toolbar.png)

 ## Rule Builder

-The **Rule Builder** interface enables you to create (through the **Add New Rule** button) and edit rules (through the **Edit** button of a selected rule).
+The **Rule Builder** interface enables you to create (through the **Add New Rule** button) and edit rules (through a selected rule's **Edit** button).
 For each new rule, you must enter a condition (previously known as a match rule) and an action (previously known as an action string).
-Fiddler Everywhere will undertake the action if the request URI matches the condition and if the rule is executed.
+Fiddler Everywhere will undertake the action if the request URI matches the condition and when the rule is active.

 ![Rule Builder Conditions](../images/livetraffic/rb/rules-re-conditions.png)